South Dakota Landlord-Tenant Law 2026: 14-Day Deposits, Entry Notice & Eviction Rules

 South Dakota landlords can pursue eviction for:

-- Nonpayment of rent — Failure to pay rent when due
+1. Nonpayment of rent — Failure to pay rent for more than three days after it is due

 The Eviction Court Process

-- Service: The tenant is served with the summons and complaint at least 3 days before the hearing
+2. Service: The tenant is served with a summons and verified complaint

 Self-Help Evictions Are Illegal